Vuzi/react-lightweight-store/README.md

 // We need to build our store using our initial state export const {
   Store,     // The dispatcher
-  withStore, // High order component to inject store element into an element props using connect connect    // Allow to define a mapping to plug together the store and a component } = createStore(initialState)
+  withStore, // High order component to inject the store connect    // Allow to define a mapping with the store } = createStore(initialState)

 // Export some actions on our state